hilderonny/taskworker-translate/README.md

 The `type` must be `translate`.

+`worker` contains the unique name of the worker.

 The worker expects a `data` object which consists of the `targetlanguage` in which all texts are to be translated into and an array of `texts` to be translated.
 The `targetlanguage` needs to be a two digit ISO code.
 The `texts` array should consist of sentences or short paragraphs.
 An element can also be empty.